guardian/facia-tool/README.md

 ### The Editions creator

-The Editions interface is used to curate content on the Editions app (currently known as The Daily on iOS and Android).
+The Editions interface is used to curate content on both the Editions app (currently known as The Daily on iOS and Android), and the Feast recipes app.
 Editions also uses the fronts-client front end, and can be accessed from the Manage Editions menu on the [homepage](https://fronts.code.dev-gutools.co.uk/v2).

 Curation works in the same way as the main fronts tool.
 But there are these differences: